dclong/blog/misc/content/2017-08-26-docker-in-WSL.markdown

 **

 1. Docker can be installed in WSL starting from the Win 10 Creator update, however, there are still all kinds of issues running Docker in WSL.

+2. The most important part is dockerd will only run on an elevated console (run as Admin) and cgroup should be always mounted before running the docker daemon.

 ## Use Docker on Windows in WSL